 Allean Forest is also the home of red squirrels, pine martens, goldcrests, siskins and Scottish crossbills, so keep your eyes peeled!

 Start & Finish: Pitlochry (20 minutes driving from Tummel Holiday Park)

 Saunton Sands, Devon

-Set by the stunning surf spot Croyde Bay beach, Ruda Holiday Park has miles of rugged beautiful coastline to explore, with spectacular views of Lundy Island, quaint thatched roof cottages and traditional village pubs to stop off in.
+Set by the stunning surf spot Croyde Bay beach, Ruda Holiday Park has miles of ruggedly beautiful coastline to explore, with spectacular views of Lundy Island, quaint thatched-roof cottages and traditional village pubs to stop off in.

-Nearby attractions include Combe Martin Wildlife Park with over 250 species of animal, Exmoor Zoo with cheetahs, pumas and wolves, and Illfracombe Aquarium for those trying to find Nemo.
+Nearby attractions include Combe Martin Wildlife Park with over 250 species of animal, Exmoor Zoo with cheetahs, pumas and wolves, and Ilfracombe Aquarium for those trying to find Nemo.

 All the facilities at Ruda Holiday Park will be open for the first time this February half-term so children can enjoy Cascades Tropical Adventure Pool and the whole family can enjoy Showtime Entertainment in the evening.

 Best walk: Coast In Conflict, North Devon Walk